egoist/bili/docs/recipes/transpile-js-files.md

 # Transpile JS files

-**Bili** supports Babel and Buble out of the box, you don't need to install any extra plugins to make them work, by default we use `babel`, if you prefer `buble` then try `--js buble` flag.
+**Bili** supports Babel and Buble out of the box, you don't need to install any extra plugins to make them work, by default we use `buble`, if you prefer `babel` then try `--js babel` flag.

 Maybe you can already tell, you can use `--js` flag to switch plugin for transpiling JS files.
 To use a custom JS plugin like `typescript`, try: